MateuszLesn1/DiscordBot/README.md

-Discord bot with basic functions and tts using uberduck api.
+Music discord bot with basic functions and tts using uberduck api.